 - The Accumulators: They have built a lifetime of wealth.
 They come to us with an array of financial assets.
 Typically, there is no unifying plan for their wealth.
 If married, one spouse usually has all of the information while the other is in the dark.
 They are seeking guidance because they are approaching an inflection point in their life where it is too important to risk making financial mistakes.
 Our job for these clients is to help organize, prioritize, and align their financial assets with a plan that we collaboratively develop.

 - The Accelerators: They have achieved momentum in a closely held business or career.
 Their questions revolve around the best use of cash flow to fund obligations and seek opportunities.
 These clients want to understand their unique risks and how to manage them.
 They come to us having largely been neglected by skilled advisors but understand that their need for advice is growing each year.
 Our goal with these families is to build up wealth outside of the business, set priorities for saving and investing, and help protect the financial health of the family.

-We work with less than 180 households because the level of detail and focus required of our work means that we cannot do what we do for 1,000 clients.
+We work with a concentrated number of families due to the level of detail and focus required of our work.
 As we grow, our mission is to develop a team of talented professionals capable of servicing more families to our highest standards.
-Morton Brown Family Wealth currently has over $250 million in assets under management.
+Morton Brown currently serves 170 households with $250 million in assets under management.

 How are you compensated?